void-type/VoidCore/README.md

 ## Developers

-You will find everything you need to build and test this project in the Scripts folder.
+You will find everything you need to build and test this project in the build folder.

 There is a script to install and update global tools used to develop this project.